juergenfurrer/Ieslibrary4Blender/README.md

 ### Add Menu

-1. Ctrl + a to open the Add-Menu
+1. Shift + a to open the Add-Menu

 ![Add Menu](doc/add-menu.png)